hard-nett/airdrop/zk-crates/docs/spec.md

 ### Q: How Does Someone Prove They Own An Eligible Wallet Without Revealing Their Signature?

-**A: proof of ownership + PLUME**: A circuit can provide certainty that an individual knows the private key paired with their public key of an eligible account.
-This circuit also can be able to constrain a destination wallet for the funds being claimed is the one that the private key owner desires, via use of the PLUME implementation we describe below.
+**A: proof of ownership**: A circuit can provide certainty that an individual knows the private key paired with their public key of an eligible account, by use of the deterministic capabilities of a hash-based key deriving function (hkdf).

 ### Q: How can someone prevent leaking where their claimed funds end up, if the total amount & distributions allocated are public?

+**A: Fixed Denomination Notes**: notes function as private UTXOs (Unspent Transaction Outputs) that represent claims to portions of the airdropped tokens.
+Each note contains sensitive data that must remain private, except for certain public components used for verification and transaction processing.

-**A: Note Commitments**: Partial claims of genesis allocations via fixed denomination notes.
-This allows eligble claimers to designate unique addresses for receiving allocations over a span of time rather than immediately.
+A predetermined set of notes for users are generated based on initial allocations, classified by fixed-denomination amounts.
+Partial claims of genesis allocations are then possible, and allows eligble claimers to designate unique addresses for receiving allocations over a span of time rather than immediately.

 ### Q: How are users prevented from claiming more funds then they are allocated?

-**A:nullifiers**: Deriving from private data within a note, collision-resistant nullifiers paired with note-commitments will prevent notes from being double-spent.
+**A:nullifiers**: Deriving from private data within a note, collision-resistant nullifiers paired with note-commitments will prevent notes from being double-spent.note nullifiers derive from completely deterministic sources, such that it is impossible to alter one of the PRF inputs, that will result in the ability to reuse a note that has been spent.

 > **Notes About Design**
 > These obstacles are not unique to our requirements, and have been solved concretely by multiple teams, one for example is the zcash's sprout, sapling, and orchard protocols.
 We are designing our protocol for private airdrops so that we can leverage a large majority of the work done by the cypherpunk community, however there are some discrepancies we need to design around.
 Specifically: